mcchrish/nnn.vim/README.md

 To discard selection and exit, press <kbd>^G</kbd>.

-You may have to set `set hidden` to make floating window work.
+vim config `set hidden` may be required for the floating windows to work.

-Please visit the complete documentation by running `:help nnn`.
+Complete plugin documentation - `:help nnn`.

-### Configurations
+### Configuration

 #### Custom mappings